kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 This makes incremental refactoring safer.

-## Explicit Dependencies Help Automated Impact Analysis
+## Explicit Dependencies Help Automated Impact Analysis { #automated-impact-analysis }

 If a constructor depends on `FraudClient`, an agent can search references and understand impact.